Here are some cleaning instructions for any of my hand crafted goods made from sterling silver, gold, copper, or brass.

 A polish cloth will not only remove minor scratches, it's also a very good way to remove tarnish from a piece.
 In fact, it's the best way to remove tarnish from jewelry.

-However, If the piece is badly tarnished, there is a tarnish remover dip that can be purchased at your local Wal-Mart called "Connoisseurs Jewelry Cleaner for Sterling Silver Jewelry" It's in a dark red container located in the jewelry department. www.walmart.com/ip/Connoisseur… Just shake the solution well, submerge your piece in it for about 4 seconds, take out and rinse under running water.
+However, If the piece is badly tarnished, there is a tarnish remover dip that can be purchased at your local Wal-Mart or Target called "Connoisseurs Jewelry Cleaner for Sterling Silver Jewelry" It's in a dark red container located in the jewelry department. www.walmart.com/ip/Connoisseur… Just shake the solution well, submerge your piece in it for about 4 seconds, take out and rinse under running water.
 This will instantly remove any and all tarnish.
 Please note: This stuff will remove tarnish only!
 It won't remove dirt or grime, or polish your piece..

 To help prevent tarnishing, I recommend storing your jewelry in a concealed bag or container.
 The tarnishing of metals happens when the sulfurs in the air from car emissions, and other pollution, attack the surface of the metal.